-Meanwhile, alternative strong credential form factors (such as USB tokens and FIDO authenticators) have been gaining in popularity, and the use of one-time-passwords delivered via SMS has been shown to have serious security flaws.
+Alternative strong credential form factors (such as USB tokens and FIDO authenticators) have been gaining in popularity, while the use of one-timepasswords delivered via SMS has been shown to have serious security flaws.
+In addition, the growing use of federated authorization services has to be recognized and accommodated where it is appropriate, with due consideration given to privacy and resilience.